benkalyx/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 3-listfiles contains the script that displays current directory contents in a long format The file 4-listfiles contain the script to display contents including hidden contents in long format The file 5-listfilesdigitonly contains the script to display current directory content in long format with user and group IDs displayed numerically, and the hidden files.
+File 6-firstdirectory contains the script to create a new directory in an existing directory.